| Title: | Trust, but Verify |

 since we cannot know whether an NA value is in or out of bounds, this

 assumption is both conservative and convenient.
-Zero length x
+Zero length x will always

 succeed.

-will be coerced to the
+If x and lo/hi are different types, lo/hi will be coerced to the

 values are outside of the integer range then that side will be treated as if